NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/Package-Restore.md

 1. A `.nuget` folder is created in the solution containing a `nuget.config` file that contains only a single setting for `disableSourceControlIntegration` (as described in [Packages and source control](/ndocs/consume-packages/packages-and-source-control) for Team Foundation Version Control).
 2. When a build begins, Visual Studio instructs NuGet to restore packages.
-3. NuGet recursively looks for all `packages.config` files in the solution.
+3. NuGet recursively looks for all `packages.config` files in the solution (NuGet 2.x), or looks for `project.json` (NuGet 3.x).
-4. For each listed package, NuGet checks if it exists in the solution's `packages` folder.
+4. For each packages listed in the configuration files, NuGet checks if it exists in the solution's `packages` folder.
-5. If the package is not found, NuGet attempts to download and package from the enabled package sources as listed in **Tools > Options > [NuGet] Package Manager > Package Sources**, in the order that the sources appear.
+5. If the package is not found, NuGet attempts to retrieve the package from its cache first (see [Managing the NuGet cache](/ndocs/consume-packages/managing-the-nuget-cache).
+If the package is not in the cache, NuGet downloads the package from the enabled sources as listed in **Tools > Options > [NuGet] Package Manager > Package Sources**, in the order that the sources appear.
-6. If the download is successful, NuGet installs the package into the `packages` folder; otherwise NuGet fails and the build fails.
+6. If the download is successful, NuGet caches it, and then installs the package into the `packages` folder; otherwise NuGet fails and the build fails.

 During this process, developers see a progress dialog with the option to cancel package restore.